JumpstartLab/reading/pragmatic_programmer/individual_notes/tabler_mark.markdown

 Tip:32.
 Crash Early
         A program that is active and malfunctioning under the radar is far more dangerous that one that is halted or is failing in an obvious way.

+## Chapter 5
+Your software should be as abstract as possible for maximum flexibility.

+40. Desgin Using Services
+Your method for parsing database indices should be a method for parsing database indices, not a method for parsing database indices for application X.

+41. Always Design for Concurrency
+Two methods should not be made temporally dependent unless their functions are actually temporally dependent.

+## Chapter 6
+There's the actual code writing, then there's everything that goes around the code writing; master both.

+45. Estimate the Order of Your Algorithms
+If you nest loops, you should feel in your bones that there is a cost to that and think about how to avoid that cost.

+49. Test Your Software or your Users Will
+Your code will either expose its rough edges in your dev lab or in production, and you get to choose which.

+## Chapter 7
+If writing software is like painting, then getting your project assembled correctly is like stretching & priming your canvas.

+52. Work with a User to Think Like a User
+In order to help a user write their requirements list, walk a mile in their shoes and see what your requirements list is.

+55. Don't Think Outside The Box: Find The Box
+Part of finding "the simplest thing that could possibly work" is never having to hear "I never said you couldn't [xyz]."

+## Chapter 8
+Everything you just read applies to code that you can't comfortably write in a month, too.

+65. Test State Coverage, Not Code Coverage
+Master the art of asking important "What happens when" questions, and write tests to answer them.

+70. Sign Your Work
+Software development is a meritocracy.
+Your career is as good as your reputation.
+Build & protect it with awesome code, and put your name on what you do.